JeffTheK/dock/README.md

 ## Plugins

 Dock supports plugins made in python.
-The program will look into `config.PLUGINS_DIR` directory and initializing each plugin defined in `config.ENABLED_PLUGINS` by importing `main.py` from plugin root directory and executing `plugin_main(app: App)`.
+The program will look into `config.PLUGINS_DIR` directory and initialize each plugin defined in `config.ENABLED_PLUGINS` by importing `main.py` from plugin root directory and executing `plugin_main(app: App)`.
 Currently `config.PLUGINS_DIR` is located in `dock` package folder